 Other budget Las Vegas Strip hotels include the Luxor, Excalibur and Circus Circus.

-If you’ve got a bit more money to spend, head down at the south end of the Strip to the vintage-style Tropicana.
-It’s one of the few original 1950s casinos, but was completely renovated by current owners Hilton.
-It still has the retro entrance – complete with vintage Chevy – but inside it’s done up in tropical ‘South Beach style’.
-Everything’s bright and airy, with white walls with greenery and flashes of bright orange.
-We stayed in one of the standard Paradise Tower rooms, but you can also upgrade to a bungalow near the pool.
+If you’ve got a bit more to spend, head to the south end of the Strip to the vintage-style Tropicana.
+It’s one of the few original 1950s casinos, and although it completely renovated by current owners Hilton, it still has its retro entrance – complete with vintage Chevy.

 For a similar price you could also try Treasure Island, New York New York and the MGM Grand.